Aximorphic Perspective Projection Model for Immersive Imagery: Aximorphic Chromatic Aberration

-\subsection{Chromatic aberration through lens distortion}
+\subsection{Chromatic Aberration through Lens Distortion}

-Chromatic aberration can be integrated into lens distortion, with spectral blurring, through lens-transformation vector $\Delta\vec v$.
-Below, the equation for spectral-blur displacement vector $\vec s$ is presented, calculated per the sample at position $t$.
+Chromatic aberration can be integrated into lens distortion with spectral blurring, through the lens-transformation vector $\Delta\vec v$.
+Below, the equation for the spectral-blur displacement vector $\vec s$ is presented, calculated per sample at position $t$.

 where $\vec s\in\real^2$ is the spectral blur sample-offset vector at position $t\in[0,1)$.
 Value $d\in\real$ denotes the lens dispersion-scale.
-For a visually pleasing result, additional blur pass can be performed, in which the direction is perpendicular to $\vec s$ vector, and with smaller magnitude, as below.
+For a visually pleasing result, additional blur pass can be applied, which direction is perpendicular to the $\vec s$ vector, and smaller in magnitude, as below.

 where $\vec s'$ is the second-pass blur direction vector.